What is Fat Transfer to the Breasts?

-At the CREO Clinic, Dr Omar Tillo performs breast augmentation using fat transfer, implants, or a combination of both.
+At the CREO Clinic, Dr. Omar Tillo performs breast augmentation using fat transfer, implants, or Dr. Tillo’s signature composite breast augmentation procedure.
 As a double-board certified surgeon specialising in body contouring procedures, he has performed hundreds of liposuction and fat grafting procedures.
-As such, he has mastered the surgical skills and artistic precision to perform fat transfer to the breasts in a way that delivers natural-looking results.
+As such, he has mastered the surgical skills and artistic precision required to perform fat transfer to the breasts in a way that delivers natural-feeling and natural-looking results.

 Benefits of Fat Transfer Breast Augmentation

 Fat transfer breast augmentation comes with a range of unique advantages: